KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 | `bazzite-ally`              | KDE Plasma          | Yes               | ASUS Laptops (Steam Gaming Mode Enabled) | Bazzite-Deck |
 | `bazzite-ally-gnome`        | GNOME               | Yes               | ASUS Laptops (Steam Gaming Mode Enabled) | Bazzite-Deck |

-## Who is Bazzite for?

-- Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance involved in comparison to other desktop Linux operating systems.
-- Individuals who want a controller-friendly experience for couch PC gaming.
-- Individuals who own a [Handheld PC](../Handheld_and_HTPC_edition/Handheld_Wiki/index.md) and would prefer a SteamOS-like experience.
-- Individuals who own a Steam Deck and feel limited by SteamOS and/or also want desire newer system packages or alternate desktop enviornments.

 ## SteamOS is based on Arch Linux, so why use Fedora Atomic Desktop?

 SteamOS receives package and driver updates less frequently despite the rolling release base.
 Bazzite will follow Fedora's update release cycle which means early access to new graphics card driver and kernel updates in comparison to SteamOS.
 Fedora Linux and Universal Blue currently supports a specific "atomic" implementation to maintain multiple images that can receive all of the same updates at once, which is unlike a derivative Linux distribution.
 The **goal** of Bazzite is to have an operating system ready to game after installing it.